Grants for music creators

 Evaluation criteria of applications

 Applicants must be professional and demonstrate long-term commitment.
 Proven artistic ability and audience commitment in relation to the genre of the music is essential.
+In the application, we request information about income received from music to assess if the applicant can be considered to be on a professional level as a music creator.

 The application should highlight the professional vision of the applicant, the intended use of the grant and the impact the applicant is seeking to make.
 The goal may be artistic, exposure of the music creator or their work, or career advancement of the music creator to boost their professional skills to a new level.
+We also want to know why it is important that the applicant is awarded the grant at this particular moment.

 When applying for a working grant to assist achieving an international breakthrough, the applicant’s international network is also evaluated.